 Roasted asparagus is a classy and versatile side dish that you can whip up at a moment’s notice.

-Roasting the asparagus brings out their natural sweetness, making them an excellent side dish to the meaty fried oysters.
+The high heat draws out the asparagus spears’ natural sweetness, making them an excellent side dish to salty, meaty fried oysters.

 New Orleans-style French bread